-Before making the move to Singapore, you may wonder how well your palates would adapt to our local cuisine.
+Before making the move to the lioncity, you may wonder how well your palates would adapt to our local cuisine.
 Breakfast, especially, is the most important of meals, the one meal that may set the tone for the rest of the day.
 Ask any Singaporean to pick one dish as the representative breakfast, and you would probably leave them stumped.

 Our country may be predominantly populated by ethnic Chinese, but our collective cuisine is informed by many other races, with an assortment of Asian origins.
 Every first generation of migrants brought along their own palates with them, and as they settled down, their descendants learnt their culinary ways too.
 Let’s take a look at some of these breakfasts.